 - Feed processing and transportation

-When you compare to plant-based food systems, animal production systems emit significantly more greenhouse gas emissions.
+Animal production systems emit significantly more greenhouse gas emissions than plant-based food systems.
 (1)

 Greenhouse gas emissions per kilogram for different food groups.
 Our World in Data (2020) Data source: Poore & Nemecek (2018):